jnozzi/cocoadev.com/markdown/LookupAspects.md

 I believe selectors and objc_methods don't need retaining - the pointers never go away. (selectors are constant c-strings in your global space, objc_methods are structs which probably point into per-class memory allocated by the runtime.)

-Given that, you could use a General/CFDictionary or General/CFMutableDictionary, specifying NULL for the callback structs when you create it.
+Given that, you could use a CFDictionary or CFMutableDictionary, specifying NULL for the callback structs when you create it.
 That will give you a nice simple key-value relationship which can be used to store any pointer-sized value without requiring it to be an NS/CF object.
-Once you create the dictionary with CF, it will be toll-free bridged to General/NSDictionary and you should be able to add and retrieve items via the General/NSDictionary General/APIs like normal.
-Even if you find that you can't, it's not much trouble to use the General/CFDictionary General/APIs if you have to.
+Once you create the dictionary with CF, it will be toll-free bridged to NSDictionary and you should be able to add and retrieve items via the NSDictionary APIs like normal.
+Even if you find that you can't, it's not much trouble to use the CFDictionary APIs if you have to.
 That should get you something functional.

 ----

 One additional thing to note is that I've heard some talk that CF's default hash method is suboptimal for storing pointers, because it only uses the low bits for the hash value... since pointers (and function pointers, if you go that route) tend to be 16-byte aligned, many of those bits are zero, which can cause more hash collisions than necessary.
-So a possible optimization would be rather than using NULL callbacks in the General/CFDictionary, to pass in an empty struct that only has a hash callback.
+So a possible optimization would be rather than using NULL callbacks in the CFDictionary, to pass in an empty struct that only has a hash callback.
 A faster hash would be something like

-General/CFHashCode General/BetterPointerHash(const void *value)
+CFHashCode BetterPointerHash(const void *value)
 {
- General/CFHashCode hash = (General/CFHashCode)value;
+ CFHashCode hash = (CFHashCode)value;
  return (hash >> 4) ^ (hash << (sizeof(const void*)*8 - 4);
 }